jrasky/hcz-jekyll-blog/src/_posts/2016-12-03-usability-is-king.md

 date: 2016-12-03
 ---

+The book _Impro_ by Keith Johnstone is, according to the cover, a book on improvisation in theater.
+Much like the saying goes, there's much more going on once you dive inside.
+Johnstone himself extends some of his philosophies out beyond the world of improvisation, in part because so much of life is really about improvisation.
+As much as _Impro_ is a mixture pop psychology and technical work about theater, it's power--at least to me--as a source of inspiration is undeniable.
+The most powerful part for me was certainly the parts about masks.
+Johnstone places an almost religious importance upon them (TODO find a quote about this), spending quite a lot of time relating the rituals and experiences of various traditions and cults surrounding masks.
+Masks, in those traditions, allow gods or spirits to inhabit the wearer.
+Johnstone treats this like different personalities, which are unlocked by wearing the mask.

+Like many other aspects of my personality, I'm not entirely sure what draws me so much to these kinds of discussions, but I think in the end I just can't resist seeing a bit of magic in the world.
+Johnstone elaborates a great length on the process that actors undergo to learn to play a mask, and how over time an actor can draw from the skills of the mask into their own acting.
+In a way, I think this process mirrors some of the processes that I've undergone as a person.
+As I look back through past years, I'm always astonished at how much I've changed in so short a time.
+Watching people around me go through a lot of the same changes that I've gone through over time is like watching myself go through it again, like watching new actors learning the same masks again and again.

+_Impro_ also focuses on narratives, and how they form the basis for the stories that we tell about ourselves and each other.
+In particular, Johnstone emphasizes how the structure of a narrative is what makes it interesting, and not particularly its content.
+He describes its structure as being routines that are introduced, and then broken, each time adding a layer to the narrative.
+Masks and narratives work together, in that a mask's personality will inform the routines that it has.
+These in turn mean they also inform the breaks in those routines, and how those breaks are dealt with.
+Stories, over time, involve different characters with different personalities, each with their own routines and breaks that throw them up into the air.
+Different actors can don different masks, over time living different experiences and narratives.

+This might all seem very abstract.
+After all, what do masks have to do with everyday life?
+What I would suggest--somewhat in line with what Johnstone suggests--is that masks are really just catalysts to the personalities that somebody has inside them already.
+Different actors can use different masks, much like how different people have different personalities.
+In real life, the masks aren't there, but the effects certainly are.
+People go through life at times trying on different masks, and with them coming into new narratives, layered with their own routines that form and are broken.
+Some people have certain personalities, and others don't just like how actors can only use some masks.
+Much like their counterparts on the stage,

 In the book _Impro_, Keith Johnstone discusses how he views the world of narrative, and especially how he considers the formation of a narrative.
 In his view, a narrative is really much more about structure than content.
 Structure is